Mohamed-Aymn/IEEE-AAST-Alex-SB-Recruitment-form/README.md

     },
 ```

-2. The second stage is to create input filed component file that will be typed once and work for all input fields that have the same type as in this example of simple input field component
+2. The second stage is to create an input filed component file that will be typed once and work for all input fields that have the same type as in this example of a simple input field component

 ```js
 import React from "react";